 Wondering which of the many Vatican Museum Tours is right for you?

-I love to visit the Vatican Museums on my own, because I can take as long as I want, and linger over a painting or a room if I feel like it.
+I love to visit the Vatican Museums on my own because I can take as long as I want, and linger over a painting or a room if I feel like it.

 Now the question is, is it worth taking a tour to visit Vatican Museums?

 In my opinion, absolutely yes.
-Here's why:

 And if you take a more special kind of guided Vatican Museums Tour, like a private, small-group, out-of-hours tour, then it can make an even bigger difference.

-And of course, there is not one right answer: this depends on what you are looking for, and also, your budget.
+And of course, there is not one right answer: this depends on what you are looking for, how much time you have and want to commit to, and your budget.